-UK number plates have specific font.
-It is generally accepted by road users and number plate dealers.
-It allows enhances the visibility of letter and numbers.
+UK number plates have specific fonts.
+Road users and number plate dealers generally accept it.
+It allows enhances the visibility of letters and numbers.
 Furthermore, incorrect font renders your plate illegal.
 The standard font used is “Charles Wright”.

 The number plate’s background in the UK has to be reflective.
 This allows the characters to stand out making it visible.
 It also aids the visibility of drivers, especially under bad weather conditions.
 Road users will be able to know which way a vehicle is facing easily with the background colour.
 It is illegal for you to use non-standard backgrounds, colours or even stickers.
 The front plate background must be white, while the rear plate background must be yellow.

 As stated earlier, incorrect colour on number plates attracts fines.
-There are standard colours for background and font.
+There are standard colours for the background and font.
 The front must be white and the rear must be yellow while the characters must be black.
-Any other colours apart from these, makes it harder to identify, and illegal.
+Any other colours apart from these make it harder to identify, and illegal.